lucidarch/docs/content/introduction/_index.md

 ### Foundation

-Provides support to the concrete components of the architecture (services, domains and data) by extending the framework with fundamental (abstract) classes; due to that, and the fact that the concrete components will only deal with the foundation, any change at the framework level will be transparent and have the least effect possible on the application overall and as a result **the Lucid architecture grants a reduced amount of [technical debt](https://en.wikipedia.org/wiki/Technical_debt) in the case of a drastic update/upgrade or even migration to another framework**.
+Provides support to the concrete units of the architecture (services, domains and data) by extending the framework with fundamental (abstract) classes; due to that, and the fact that the concrete units will only deal with the foundation, any change at the framework level will be transparent and have the least effect possible on the application overall and as a result **the Lucid architecture grants a reduced amount of [technical debt](https://en.wikipedia.org/wiki/Technical_debt) in the case of a drastic update/upgrade or even migration to another framework**.

 Examples of what the Foundation might include: